-The Police Service of Northern Ireland (PSNI) has warned that ransomware attacks are on the rise.
-Businesses are losing revenue and experiencing disruption as a result of attacks which target and hijack their critical data.
-According to the PSNI, nine out of 10 large organisations have reported suffering a cyber breach in the past year.
+Ransomware attacks are on the rise.
+Businesses are losing revenue and experiencing disruption because of attacks which target and hijack their critical data.

-This factsheet explains what ransomware is, how it may affect your business and how to defend against it.
+This factsheet explains what ransomware is, what effects it may have on your business and how you can prevent ransomware.

 What is ransomware?